micmejia/bible-dump/NKJV/Ezekiel/Ezek 44.md

 Yet they shall be ministers in My sanctuary, _as_ gatekeepers of the house and ministers of the house; they shall slay the burnt offering and the sacrifice for the people, and they shall stand before them to minister to them.

 ###### 12
-Because they ministered to them before their idols and caused[^c] the house of Israel to fall into iniquity, therefore I have raised My hand in an oath against them," says the Lord God, "that they shall bear their iniquity.
+Because they ministered to them before their idols and caused the house of Israel to fall into iniquity, therefore I have raised My hand in an oath against them," says the Lord God, "that they shall bear their iniquity.

 ###### 13
 And they shall not come near Me to minister to Me as priest, nor come near any of My holy things, nor into the Most Holy _Place;_ but they shall bear their shame and their abominations which they have committed.